-Meal credits may be purchased by the week, month or term.
+Meals may be purchased by the week, month or term.
+Payments can be made online through myDSD.
+Checks and cash are also accepted.
 Checks should be made payable to Davis Nutrition Services.
 Each check should have the child's and teacher's names on it.
 Cash should be in an envelope with the child's and teacher's names clearly indicated on the outside.
-Payments can also be made online.
 Please keep your student's lunch account current with a positive balance.

-Meal prices for the 2020-2021 school year are as follows:
+Meal prices for the 2021-2022 school year are as follows: